alecazam/kram/README.md

 GPU - none of the encoders use the GPU, so cpu threading and multi-process is used

 Rescale Filtering - 1x1 point filter
-Mip filtering - 2x2 box filter that's reasonable for pow2, but not ideal for non-pow2 mips, done in linear space using half4 storage, in-place to save mem
+Mip filtering - 2x2 box filter that's reasonable for pow2, and a non-linear filters for non-pow2 so there is no pixel shift done in linear space using half4 storage, in-place to save mem

-1D array - no mip support due to hardware
-3D textures - no mip support, uses ASTC 2d slice encode used by Metal/Android, not exotic ASTC 3d format
+1D array - no mip support due to hardware, no encoding 3D textures - no mip support, uses ASTC 2d slice encode used by Metal/Android, not exotic ASTC 3d format

 BC/ETC2/ASTC - supposedly WebGL requires pow2, and some implementation need top multiple of 4 for BC/ETC2